underdoeg/ofxFenster/README.md

 - separated event handling for every window
 - borderless windows
 - use an ofImage as app icon at runtime
+- multiple graphic cards and displays management on linux
 - ...

 SCREENS